Jim Edgar: First term (1991–1995)

 On April 24, 1993, Edgar declared Kane, Lake, and McHenry counties disaster areas due to flooding.
 This would be the first of many actions Edgar would take to curb the devastation of the Great Flood of 1993, later be regarded as one of the worst natural disasters in Illinois history.
-Edgar would mobilize over 7,000 members of the Illinois National Guard to flood duty over the course of the disaster and organize hundreds of inmates from the Illinois Department of Corrections to help with sandbagging and levee-reinforcement.
+Edgar would also mobilize over 7,000 members of the Illinois National Guard to flood duty over the course of the disaster and organize hundreds of inmates from the Illinois Department of Corrections to help with sandbagging and levee-reinforcement.
 Edgar would also help with sandbagging efforts himself throughout the summer.

-Addressing pension crisis
+Addressing pensions

-In 1994, Edgar signed into law Public Act 88-593, a bipartisan compromise bill between Edgar and House Speaker Madigan to address the state's developing pension crisis.
+In 1994, Edgar signed into law Public Act 88-593, a bipartisan compromise bill between Edgar and Illinois House Speaker Mike Madigan to address the state's developing pension crisis.
+After the bill was passed unanimously by the General Assembly, Edgar told The State Journal-Register "We had a time bomb in our retirement system that was going to go off in the first part of the 21st century.
+This legislation defuses that time bomb."

 Prior to 1981, the State of Illinois funded pensions on an "as-you-go" basis, making benefit payouts as they came due, with employee contributions and investment income funding a reserve to cover future payouts.
 This approach was stopped in 1982 due to strains on the Illinois budget and state contributions remained flat between 1982 and 1995, resulting in an underfunding of pensions by approximately $20 billion.
 Public Act 88-593 set out a schedule to raise the state's pension funding ratio from the then flat 52% liability to 90% by 2045 with mandatory yearly payments and a 15-year ramp period at the start where the state's payments would begin low and increase at an escalating rate yearly.
 It would be from this 'ramp' period that the funding plan would gain the colloquial name 'the Edgar ramp.'
 The Edgar plan included a provision that state pension payments would be made automatically, just as the state bond payments.
 Despite being predicted as a bipartisan success at the time, the plan was not able to correct the state's pension issues long-term.
 It suffered setbacks during Rod Blagojevich's time as governor, when lawmakers underfunded the system by $2.3 billion in 2006 and 2007.
 This was followed by the 2008 global recession.
 The Illinois pension crisis continues into the present day, with Illinois' public pensions being the worst-funded in the nation as of 2023.